 50. To further minimise influence of abnormally used vehicles, a maximum of 5 per cent of the values taken from smaller durability families that consist of less than 500 vehicles may be excluded from the verification sample in Part B with appropriate reasoning.

 51. To support this two part in-use verification process, whilst minimising the burden of increased testing for manufacturers within Part A, two family concepts were developed within the GTR.
-This includes the concept of a monitor family for use in Part A and a battery durability family for Part B. This is likely to reduce the need for additional testing where multiple battery durability families may have the same characteristics with respect to verification of the SOCR/SOCE monitors.
+This includes the concept of a monitor family for use in Part A and a battery durability family for Part B. This is likely to reduce the need for additional testing where multiple battery durability families may have the same characteristics with respect to verification of the SOCE/SOCR monitors.
 In addition, the Part A in-use verification for the vehicles in the same monitor family may be combined between different regions with the agreement of all Contracting Parties involved.
 This contributes not only to minimise the testing burden but also to increase the verification robustness.
-However, this concept shall not be applied for Part B since battery deterioration might be different in different regions due to different usage patterns and ambient conditions.
+However, this concept shall not be applied for Part B since battery degradation might be different in different regions due to different usage patterns and ambient conditions.

 52. In order to verify that the virtual mileage is reported correctly by the vehicle, an extra verification has been introduced as Part C.

 Different proposals for the verification of the reported virtual distance have been discussed: with a single test with one to three vehicles, with maximum three vehicles for a fail decision and with a statistic increasing number of vehicle up to 4 for a pass decision.
 The EVE IWG reached consensus on the last as described here after.
-An agreed verification procedure use case with an adequate number of vehicles (at least 1 and not more than 4) used in V2X or not-traction purposes shall be performed.
-The verification of the reported virtual distance shall lead to a fail in the verification procedure if the reported virtual distance is more than 5% higher than the measured virtual distance.
+An agreed verification procedure use case with an adequate number of vehicles (at least 1 and not more than 4) used in V2X or non-traction purposes shall be performed.
+The verification of the reported virtual distance shall lead to a fail in the verification procedure if the reported virtual distance is more than 5 per cent higher than the measured virtual distance.
+[The accuracy will be revised in future when more data will be available to explore the possibility to decrease its value].[52.a During Phase 3 a new family for the Part C Verification of Monitors reported virtual distance has been defined.]

+[52.b During Phase 3 the virtual distance verification test was revised setting specific boundary conditions for the test in term of environmental temperature for the test, initial battery State of Charge value, discharge power and duration and stopping criteria for the test.
+During this revision it has been considered appropriated to introduce two possible tests, one based on virtual distance kilometres discharged during the test, the other one based on the test duration in hours during the discharge test.
+During the test, [only one V2X function or non-traction purpose’s function shall be enabled per test and] all the systems shall be tested.
+In the case in which more than one V2X or non-traction purpose’s function is operated together during the virtual distance verification test, then this shall be recorded and reported.]

+[52.c During Phase 3 the Annex 3 on the determination of the performance parameter during Part A Test Procedure was revised, specifically for what concerns the OVC-HEVs UBE correction.
+A new illustration has been also added in support to the new explanation.]

+[52.d Annex 2 related to the values to be read from vehicles has been improved to reflect the need to add additional requirements and regional regulations.]

 E. Technical feasibility, anticipated costs and benefits